PingIsFun/eAsistentAPI/README.md

 ***
 For support and feature requests ask on [GitHub discussions](https://github.com/PingWasFun/eAsistent-scraper/discussions/categories/general)

-To contribute fork the GitHub repository and make a pull request to the **dev** branch.
+To contribute fork the GitHub repository and make a pull request.